 Cuttlefish belong to a specialised group of molluscs, known as cephalopods, which also includes octopus and squid.
 Cuttlefish have eight arms and two tentacles, like squid, but differ from other cephalopods by the presence of an internal skeletal/buoyancy structure, the cuttle bone, actually an internal chalky shell, which is often found washed up on beaches (and fed to budgies).
 Cuttlefish are awesome predators that prey on crustaceans such as prawns and crabs.
 Cuttlefish only live for up to two years in UK waters with some individuals living for only one year depending on temperatures.
 Cuttlefish will only spawn once in their lives investing all their energy into producing a single batch of large well developed eggs.
 After overwintering in deeper waters, cuttlefish move into shallow coastal waters to breed.
 Spawning is gregarious with eggs being laid between February and May (peaking mid-April to mid-May).
 At this time male cuttles will travel long distances looking for females - a tendency that is exploited by fishermen who bait their pots with female cuttles or white plastic lures that will attract opportunistic males.
 Females only breed once, and die soon after laying up to 4,000 eggs, which are around 8-10mm in diameter and known as 'sea grapes'.
 The eggs take up to two months to hatch and well developed hatchlings (5mm long) emerge as tiny predators capable of eating a shrimp as large as themselves on the day they hatch.
 Cuttlefish can attain body lengths of up to 45cm and weigh up to 4kg, although typically 20-30cm and 1-2kg is normal.

 According to MMO data landings of cuttlefish to Cornish ports fluctuate between 200 and 800 tonnes each year.
 There is currently no formal assessment of cuttlefish stocks in our area and it is a non quota species.
 Although estimates of the total population size do not exist, attempts at stock assessment in the English Channel, the main UK fishery area, suggested they were probably fully fished.
-However, increases in market value and quota restrictions on other target species have increased fishing effort on cuttlefish.
+ICES Working Group on Cephalopods Report 2018 described high landings over the winter of 2017 which mainly came from the NE English channel suggesting overfishing.
+Increases in market value and quota restrictions on other target species have increased fishing effort on cuttlefish.
 In recent years landings of cuttlefish have contributed substantially towards the income from mixed trawl fisheries in the southwest.

 The majority of the catch of cuttlefish landed by Cornish boats to Cornish ports are caught using trawls.
-Purpose built cuttle pots are used to trap cuttlefish in shallow coastal waters in Devon, Dorset and further up the channel but these are rarely used in Cornish waters as the populations of cuttles here are lower.
+Purpose built cuttle pots are used to trap cuttlefish in shallow coastal waters in Devon, Dorset and further up the channel ,and in 2019 have been used in fairly large numbers in Mounts bay and St Ives bay.

 This simple dish is delicous and easy to prepair.
 And is best using fresh cornish squid!